dodaa08/dodaa08/README.md

 <div align="center">

-# Buidling on Evm Chains, Solana
+# Buidling on Evm Chains & Solana with a Bit of AI

 </div>